|

 Say ‘No Thanks’ To Third-Party Access

-By consolidating the technology into an always available service that connects to any device with an Internet connection, you automatically remove the need for 3rd party access apps that provide remote access.
+By consolidating the technology into an always-available service that connects to any device with an Internet connection, you automatically remove the need for 3rd party access apps that provide remote access.
 While these sometimes convenient, and sometimes expensive additional costs provide some amount of ease in your work, they’ve always represented an additional security risk.
-Providing your login credentials to additional individuals or organizations is an incremental risk on your entire livelihood.
+Providing your login credentials to additional individuals or organizations is an incremental risk to your entire livelihood.

 User Privileges